dgra-cam/dgra-website/content/blog/2025-06-13-community-forum-report/index.md

   the school in time for September 2028.
 They asked Barratt to not use government's reorganisations as a motive for further delays; Barratt replied they are eager to get on site and start the work as soon as possible.
-- The Catchment area for Darwin Green schools has not been fixed yet.
+- The Catchment area for the future Darwin Green schools has not been fixed yet.
 - Regarding the in-person meetings with Year 6 parents: This can be done with parents from other schools if there are concerns.
 Send your request to the email address previously mentioned.